 Loans for Disadvantaged Students

 *Loan Disclosure: Federal student loans are required by law to provide a range of flexible repayment options, including, but not limited to, Income-Based Repayment and Income-Contingent Repayment plans, and loan forgiveness benefits, which other student loans are not required to provide.
 Federal Direct Loans are available to students regardless of income.

 Private student loans may not be included in Federal Direct Consolidation Loans, and are not eligible for Federal Income-Based Repayment Plans or for Federal Economic Hardship Deferments.

 Once a student has reached aggregate maximum limits for Federal Direct Loans, USC may refuse to originate federal loans or may reduce eligibility for federal loans on a case-by-case basis.

 Manage My Loans

-Borrowers who have experienced difficulties with the studentloans.gov website or need assistance with:
+This service is available to borrowers who have experienced difficulties with the studentaid.gov website or need assistance with:

 Parent and Graduate PLUS Credit Application Appeals